Chinese movie China Captain slammed as rip-off of Marvel films

 There are also characters from late author Louis Cha's martial arts novels such as Yang Guo, Wei Xiaobao and Dongfang Bubai.

-Some of the characters seem to have super powers, such as Justice Bao from the Song Dynasty firing laser beams from his crescent-moon shaped birthmark on his forehead; and Guan Yu from the Three Kingdoms period having laser-like eyes.
+Some characters seem to have superpowers, such as Justice Bao from the Song Dynasty firing laser beams from his crescent moon-shaped birthmark on his forehead; and Guan Yu from the Three Kingdoms period having laser-like eyes.

 Despite the bad reviews, the movie has a rating of 7.7 on Tencent Video, which left some wondering if the score was a true reflection.